-If you are planning a trip to Portugal anytime soon, then you may have wondered if you should pay a visit to the second-largest city in the country, Porto (also called Oporto).
+If you are planning a trip to Portugal anytime soon, then you may have wondered if you should include Porto on your itinerary.

-Is Porto worth visiting?!
+Is Porto worth visiting?
+(Quick answer)

 Disclosure: Some of the links in this post are affiliate links.
-If you click on them and make a purchase, I receive a commission at no extra cost to you.
+If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.

 01. It’s a great early spring destination